 In the first year of participation in the EHR incentive program, eligible hospitals are required to report compliance with stage one requirements for a consecutive 90-day period during the federal government's fiscal year to qualify for incentive payments.
 For subsequent years, the original rules required eligible hospitals to report compliance with meaningful use standards for a full EHR reporting year.
 However, for federal fiscal 2014 CMS permitted a one-time three-month reporting period.
 For eligible hospitals, this three-month reporting period is fixed to the quarter of the federal government's fiscal year.
 As a result of the 90-day reporting periods associated with these annual compliance periods, in order for eligible hospitals to maximize potential EHR incentive payments and avoid the aforementioned reduction in Medicare reimbursement rates for failure to demonstrate meaningful use of EHR by October 1, 2014, our financial results have been uneven during the term of the ARRA program, with system sales activity relating to the ARRA generally being higher in the first two quarters of our fiscal year and lower in the last two quarters of our fiscal year.
-Although the original rules require eligible hospitals to report compliance with meaningful use standards for the full 2015 EHR reporting year, CMS proposed a rule in April 2015 to apply a similar shortened reporting period for fiscal 2015, with a final rule expected later in 2015.
-This proposed rule would also realign the EHR reporting period to the calendar year (as opposed to the federal fiscal year, which ends on September 30, 2015).
-If this rule becomes final, the potential exists for similar seasonality to be experienced during 2015 (albeit with new seasonality peaks because of realignment to the calendar year).
-However, until such rule becomes final, many healthcare providers have elected to delay the purchase of incremental applications necessary to comply with the 2015 meaningful use requirements until later in federal fiscal 2015 as the opportunity
+Although the original rules required eligible hospitals to report compliance with meaningful use standards for the full 2015 EHR reporting year, CMS issued a final rule in October 2015 to apply a similar shortened reporting period for fiscal 2015 and realign the EHR reporting period to the calendar year (as opposed to the federal fiscal year, which ended on September 30, 2015).
+The purchasing decisions of many hospitals and eligible providers for the first nine months of 2015 were largely influenced by operating assumptions based on the original rules and many healthcare providers elected to delay the purchase of incremental applications necessary to comply with the 2015 meaningful use requirements until later in federal fiscal 2015 as the opportunity to attest for the 2015 reporting year had effectively lapsed on October 1, 2014.
+Although the final rule allowing a shortened reporting period for fiscal 2015 (now aligned to the calendar year) provides some relief to healthcare providers, the adoption of this final rule in October 2015 is not expected to significantly benefit our system sales revenues for the remainder of 2015 as 2015 attestations will be based on EHR systems in place prior to October 1, 2015.
+After 2015, hospitals and eligible providers are required to attest for full calendar years, resulting in an expectation that remaining ARRA-related system sales revenues will experience some level of seasonality, with lower volumes expected in the first two quarters of our fiscal year and higher volumes in the last two quarters of our fiscal year.